-D. Hope-Simpson

-Ciate Professor

-D. Hope-Simpson

-Q. A. Siddiqui

-J. Dostal
+Chairman, Associate Professor Professor Associate Professor Assistant Professor C: A. R. de Albuquerque D. Hope-Simpson Q. A. Siddiqui J. Dostal

-The Department of Geology offers programs of study for dents enrolled in the degree of Bachelor of Science with concentration in geology and for those registered in degree of Bachelor of Science with major and honors in geology.
+The Department of Geology offers programs of study for students enrolled in the degree of Bachelor of Science with concentration in geology and for those registered in the degree of Bachelor of Science with major and honors in geology.